BITnene465/BITnene465.github.io/README.md

 - `src/data/projects.ts` exposes the `Project` interface and `projects` array.
 Research and Home cards pull titles, roles, and tags straight from here.
 - `src/data/profile.ts` keeps `Profile` metadata (bio, timeline, values, contacts).
 Home and About import it for hero copy, research areas, and external links.
 - `src/lib/mdx.ts` collects every MDX module via `import.meta.glob`, normalizes the slug/date metadata, and exposes helpers (`getAllPosts`, `getPostBySlug`, `getAllTags`).
+- `src/lib/motion.ts` centralizes animation variants/transitions like `pageTransition` and `cardHover` so Layout, PostCard, and other components share the same feel.
 - When adding new entries, keep IDs unique and prefer ISO strings for dates/periods so later filters can sort reliably.

 ## Authoring blog posts